TwoFistedJustice/peyton_place/readme.md

 **Therodore Janowski**: millworker and member of schoolboard.

+**Jinks**: the automotive garage owner and local used car seller.

 **Mary Kelly**: Youngish nurse at PP hospital.
 Lifteime PP resident.

 **Allison MacKenzie**: Main character.
 Story is told from her pov.
 13 y.o. girl, still has babyfat.
 Late bloomer.
 Insecure about body.
 Likes to read.
 Lives on Beech St with mother Constance, who embarrasses Allison with her big city ways.
 Has no idea about the squalid conditions Selena lives in